 So why do we do this?
 For one simple reason.
 Because we believe it’s what God wants.
-You may recall in John’s Gospel, chapter 20, that Jesus bestowed the Holy Spirit upon his first bishops, the Apostles, and told them, “who’s sins you forgive they are forgiven them.”
+You might recall in John’s Gospel, Chapter 20, that Jesus bestowed the Holy Spirit upon his first bishops, the Apostles, and told them, “Whose sins you forgive they are forgiven them.”
 Why would Jesus give the Apostles such an incredible ability if He did not want them to use it?
 Most certainly He had something important in mind when He said this.
 Jesus’ words and actions always have great significance.
-By commissioning His Apostles to go and forgive sins we understand that this is the ordinary way that Jesus wants to continue to bestow His forgiveness upon us all.
+By commissioning His Apostles to go and forgive sins we understand that this is the ordinary way that Jesus wants to bestow His forgiveness upon us all.
 And He did not intend this only for them.
 Rather, we can see in the Acts of the Apostles and from the earliest times of the Church that this sacred power was passed on from these first Apostles to others.
-It was passed on to new bishops as well as those who assisted the bishops in the early Church, the priests.
+It was passed on to new bishops as well as to those who assisted the bishops in the early Church, the priests.

 So it’s essential that we, as followers of Jesus, be open to His gift of forgiveness in the way that He chooses to give it to us.
 Since He is the source of forgiveness, He can choose how to give that gift to us.